ga-curriculum/flexbox/build-landing-page-hero/README.md

   ```
 </details>

-And here’s our re-creation so far:
+And here's our re-creation so far:

 ![Finished Hero](./assets/finished-hero.png)